NickMarozick/simpleNamedEntityRecognitionService/README.md

 # You will need to Build the UI and Service Seperately

 Get the Bottle Server Started First
-1) 'cd service'
-2) python3 server.py
+1) python3 server.py

-3) Leave this terminal open and open a new terminal window
+2) Leave this terminal open and open a new terminal window

 Starting the Streamlit UI
-1) 'cd ..'
-2) 'cd ui'
 3) streamlit run simpleUI.py

 You should have a browser automatically open up, but if not go to the web browser and navigate to http://localhost:8501